-- Swings: Swings made of plastic and rubber are safer than metal or wood because they’re more stable, easier to sit on, and don’t grow as hot in the sun.
+- Swings: Swings made of plastic and rubber are safer than metal or wood because they’re more stable, easier to sit on, and don’t grow as hot in the sun or have slivers.
 Swings should be at least 8 inches apart to reduce the chances of a mid-swing collision.

 - Slides: Light-colored plastic slides stay cooler than metal slides.
 However, even light-colored plastic can become warm in hotter temperatures.
 Always check the slide’s temperature before a child goes down it.

 - Anchors: Swing sets that aren’t anchored to the ground can blow over in a heavy wind.
 Most wooden swing sets include metal stakes to hold them in place.
-Some metal swing sets don’t require anchors, others don’t include anchors even though the manufacturer recommends them, so you may need to purchase them separately to ensure safety.
+Some metal swing sets don’t require anchors.
+Others don’t include anchors even though the manufacturer recommends them, so shoppers may need to purchase them separately to ensure safety.

-Check the U.S. Consumer Product Safety Commission (CPSC) for additional suggestions and guidelines for purchasing the safest possible swing set for your family.
+Check the U.S. Consumer Product Safety Commission (CPSC) for additional suggestions and guidelines for purchasing the safest possible swing set.

 All swing sets require some assembly and installation.
-Large swing sets with swings, slides, ladders, and climbing walls could take several days to assemble.
-Some small, simple sets may offer tool-free assembly, while others may require a level, a drill, and other power tools, so make sure you have the necessary tools on hand.
+Large swing sets with swings, slides, ladders, and a rock climbing wall may take several days to assemble.
+Some small, simple sets may offer tool-free assembly, but others may require a level, a drill, and other power tools, so make sure the necessary tools are on hand.

-Try to match the swing set to your DIY skill level.
+Try to match the swing set to the builder’s DIY skill level.
 The other option with large, complex swing sets is to hire a professional for assembly and installation.

 Our Top Picks

-Our top picks represent some of the best swing sets available today, offering a range of sizes and designs to meet the various needs of different families and yards.
+Our top picks represent some of the best swing sets available, offering a range of sizes and designs to meet the various needs of different families and yards.
 They’re all made of high-quality materials, provide safe play, and boast features that will keep children entertained for hours.

-The multitude of play options include two standard swings, a trapeze swing, wave slide, climbing wall, rope ladder, tic-tac-toe station, and an under deck play area with a bench.
+The multitude of play options includes two standard swings, a trapeze swing, wave slide, climbing wall, rope ladder, tic-tac-toe station, and an under-deck play area with a bench.
 Children will find places to hide, ride, and burn off pent-up energy.

-This swing set is quite sizable at 19 feet by 14 feet by 11 feet and will fit well in larger backyards.
-Pre-cut, pre-sanded, and pre-drilled, it’s ready for a painless assembly process.
-The maximum weight capacity stands at 800 pounds or about seven children ages three to 11, depending on weight.
+This swing set is quite sizable at 11 feet high by 19 feet wide by 14 feet deep and will fit well in larger backyards.
+Precut, pre-sanded, and predrilled, it’s ready for a painless assembly process.
+The maximum weight capacity stands at 800 pounds or about seven children ages 3 to 11, depending on weight.

-One of the most practical features of this swing set is the design of the swing attachments, which allows you to alternate between a toddler swing and other swing designs as your children grow.
-With a footprint of 8.5 feet by 7.5 feet by 6.8 feet, it fits in small to mid-sized yards without taking up too much outdoor space.
+One of the most practical features of this swing set is the design of the swing attachments, which allows users to alternate between a toddler swing (which must be purchased separately) and other swing designs as children grow.
+With a footprint of 6.8 feet high by 8.5 feet wide by 7.5 feet deep, it fits in small-to-midsize yards without taking up too much outdoor space.